MECH ENG 3107 - Sports Engineering II

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Have a good understanding of the design, properties and testing of sports equipment; 2 Understand the concepts of designing sports shoes, sports surfaces, racquets, bats and clubs; 3 Understand the principles of equipment performance and matching; 4 Be capable of designing sports equipment based on the rules of governing sporting bodies; 5 Be capable of designing protective equipment; 6 Be able to calculate mechanical properties of equipment; 7 Understand principles of quantification of performance and optimisation of training with sports biomechanics methods; 8 Understand the principles of holistic innovation of sports equipment; 9 Be capable of customising sports equipment for elite athletes; 10 Have had experience with testing of sports equipment.
+1 Have a good understanding of the design, properties and testing of sports equipment; 2 Understand the concepts of designing sports shoes, sports surfaces, racquets, bats and clubs; 3 Understand the principles of equipment performance and matching; 4 Be capable of designing sports equipment based on the rules of governing sporting bodies; 5 Be capable of designing protective equipment; 6 Be able to calculate mechanical properties of equipment; 7 Understand principles of quantification of performance and optimisation of training with sports biomechanics methods; 8 Understand the principles of holistic innovation of sports equipment; 9 Be capable of customising sports equipment for elite athletes; 10 Understand the principles of expert witness reports; 11 Have had experience with testing of sports equipment.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: